The minerals your body needs

 Iodine gets surprisingly little attention considering its vital role in our bodies.
 It helps regulate the thyroid gland and influences everything from brain development to metabolism.
-In 2009 the Australian population was classified by the World Health Organization as mildly iodine deficient and the 2011-12 Australian Health Survey found that 10 per cent of women still had an inadequate iodine intake.
+In 2009 the Australian population was classified by the World Health Organisation as mildly iodine deficient and the 2011-12 Australian Health Survey found that 10 per cent of women still had an inadequate iodine intake.

 How can increase my iodine intake?

 Seawater is the richest source of iodine, so anything that comes from the sea, such as fish, seafood and seaweed, is high in iodine.
 Iodised salt is one of the other major sources of iodine in the Australian diet and all bread sold in Australia and New Zealand (excluding organic breads) is fortified with iodine.
 According to the Australian Institute of Health and Welfare, this is now delivering sufficient amounts of iodine to the general population, but pregnant and breastfeeding women are still not getting enough.

 Men and women need approximately 150 micrograms of iodine per day, which for most people can be met through iodised salt and bread, combined with two to three serves per week of fish or seafood.
 However, those on low-salt diets and those with higher iodine requirements, such as pregnant and breastfeeding women, may need supplements.